hammahMach1/newage-fintech/GITHUB_SETUP.md

 ## 📋 **What We've Prepared**

-Your NewAge Fintech application is now ready for GitHub upload with:
+Your Hammah's Fintech App is now ready for GitHub upload with:

 ✅ **Complete Codebase**: All 30+ components and pages
 ✅ **Git Repository**: Initialized with proper commit history